Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: An example of unsolvable 3DSM of size 20

-We need a concrete instance of the 3DSMI problem of size~3 with no stable matching proposed in~\cite[Theorem~2]{old}.
-The graph~$H$ of the considered problem is shown in Fig.~\ref{example}.
-The 3DSMI problem that corresponds to this graph has no stable matching.
-See Appendix for the proof of this fact.
+Let us make use of the concrete example of 3DSMI of size~3 with no stable matching, which is given in~\cite[Theorem~2]{old}.
+See Fig.~\ref{example} for the graph~$H$ of the considered problem.
+See the Appendix for the proof of the fact that 3DSMI that corresponds to this graph has no stable matching.

-\begin{theorem} Let the graph~$G$ that corresponds to the 3DSM problem contain the subgraph~$H$ shown in Fig.~\ref{example}.
-Assume that in all considered below subgraphs of the graph~$G$, which are identical to graphs mentioned in lemmas~\ref{key1} and~\ref{key2}, the value $r'_s$ in the corresponding copies coincides with $\rho_H(s)+1$, where $s$ is some vertex (we specify its number below, in assumptions of lemmas~\ref{key1} and~\ref{key2} we mean either the vertex~$x$ or~$z$).
-Thus, the graph~$G$ contains three nonintersecting subgraphs~$H_0$, $H_2$, and $H_7$, which are identical to the graph mentioned in lemma~\ref{key1}.
-The vertex $x$ in these graphs represents, correspondingly, vertices 0, 2, and~7 of the graph~$H$, and subgraphs $H_0$, $H_2$, and $H_7$ have no other common vertices with the graph~$H$.
-Moreover, the graph $G$ contains three nonintersecting subgraphs $H_{1,4}$, $H_{3,6}$, and $H_{5,8}$, which are identical to subgraphs mentioned in Lemma~\ref{key2}.
-The vertex $x$ in these subgraphs represents, correspondingly, vertices 1, 3 and~5, while the vertex $z$ does vertices 4, 6, and~8; subgraphs $H_{1,4}$, $H_{3,6}$, and $H_{5,8}$ have no other common vertices with the graph~$H$ and the graphs $H_0$, $H_2$,~$H_7$.
-Assume that the graph~$G$ has no vertices different from those considered above, namely, We can arbitrarily define ranks of edges of the graph~$G$ that were not mentioned above.
-Then the 3DSM problem defined by the graph~$G$ has no stable matching. \end{theorem} \textbf{Proof:} Assume the contrary, namely, assume that for the graph~$G$ there exists a stable matching~$\mu_G$.
-Assume also that for vertex~1 alternative~A mentioned in Lemma~\ref{key2} takes place, i.e., $\mu_G(1)\in \{c_1,d_1\}$ and $\mu_G^{-1}(1)\in \{a_1,b_1,f_1,t_1\}$.
-The triple $(0,1,5)$ is not blocking only if $\mu_G(5)=0$.
-Then for vertex~0, alternative~A in Lemma~\ref{key1} is impossible; therefore, $\mu_G(0)=7$, i.e., the matching $\mu_G$ contains the family $(7,5,0)$.
-Therefore, for vertex~7 neither alternative~A nor~B in Lemma~\ref{key1} is possible.
-The obtained contradiction means that for vertex~1 alternative~B in Lemma~\ref{key2} takes place.
+\begin{theorem} Let the graph~$G$ of 3DSM contain the subgraph~$H$ shown in Fig.~\ref{example}.
+Assume that for all considered below subgraphs of the graph~$G$, which are copies of graphs mentioned in lemmas~\ref{key1} and~\ref{key2}, the value $r'_y$ in the corresponding copies coincides with $\rho_H(y)+1$; here $y$ is a certain vertex (we specify its number later).
+Thus, the graph~$G$ contains five disjoint subgraphs~$H_0$, $H_1$, $H_2$, $H_4$, and $H_7$, which are copies of the graph mentioned in Lemma~\ref{key1}; the role of the vertex $x$ is played there, correspondingly, by vertices~0, 1, 2, 4, and~7 of the graph~$H$.
+Subgraphs $H_0$, $H_1$, $H_2$, $H_4$, and $H_7$ have no other common vertices with the graph~$H$.
+Moreover, the graph $G$ has two disjoint subgraphs $H_{3,6}$ and $H_{5,8}$; they are copies of subgraphs mentioned in Lemma~\ref{key2}, the role of the vertex $x$ is played there by vertices~3 and~5, while the role of the vertex $z$ is played by vertices~6 and~8, correspondingly.
+Subgraphs $H_{3,6}$ and $H_{5,8}$ have no more common points with the graph~$H$.
+Assume that the graph~$G$ has no vertices except those considered above, i.e., We treat ranks of edges of the graph~$G$, which were not considered above, as arbitrary values.
+Then 3DSM defined by the graph~$G$ has no stable matching. \end{theorem}